Endo International (NASDAQ:ENDP) Issues FY21 Earnings Guidance

 Endo International (NASDAQ:ENDP) (TSE:ENL) issued an update on its FY21 earnings guidance on Thursday morning.
 The company provided EPS guidance of $1.95-2.30 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.11.
 The company issued revenue guidance of $2.65-2.79 billion, compared to the consensus revenue estimate of $2.70 billion.Endo International also updated its FY 2021 guidance to 1.950-2.300 EPS.

-Endo International (NASDAQ:ENDP) (TSE:ENL) last issued its quarterly earnings data on Thursday, May 6th.
-The company reported $0.73 EPS for the quarter, topping analysts’ consensus estimates of $0.48 by $0.25.
-The company had revenue of $718.00 million during the quarter, compared to the consensus estimate of $666.90 million.
+Endo International (NASDAQ:ENDP) (TSE:ENL) last announced its quarterly earnings data on Thursday, May 6th.
+The company reported $0.73 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.48 by $0.25.
+The company had revenue of $718.00 million for the quarter, compared to analysts’ expectations of $666.90 million.
 Endo International had a negative net margin of 5.30% and a negative return on equity of 85.80%.
-Endo International’s revenue for the quarter was down 12.4% compared to the same quarter last year.
-During the same quarter in the previous year, the firm posted $0.95 earnings per share.
-On average, analysts expect that Endo International will post 2.55 EPS for the current fiscal year.
+Endo International’s revenue was down 12.4% compared to the same quarter last year.
+During the same period in the previous year, the company posted $0.95 EPS.
+As a group, analysts predict that Endo International will post 2.55 earnings per share for the current year.

-In other news, Director Shane Cooke sold 17,290 shares of the business’s stock in a transaction on Monday, March 15th.
-The shares were sold at an average price of $8.65, for a total transaction of $149,558.50.
-Following the sale, the director now directly owns 97,104 shares of the company’s stock, valued at $839,949.60.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-1.50% of the stock is owned by insiders.
+In other Endo International news, Director Shane Cooke sold 17,290 shares of the company’s stock in a transaction dated Monday, March 15th.
+The shares were sold at an average price of $8.65, for a total value of $149,558.50.
+Following the transaction, the director now directly owns 97,104 shares in the company, valued at approximately $839,949.60.
+The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
+1.50% of the stock is currently owned by corporate insiders.

 About Endo International